 What Does Vitamin K2 Do For You?

-As seen above, this nutrient can help improve your heart health, reduce the incidence of fractures, improve bone density and health, reduce the risk and recurrence of liver cancer, improve skin elasticity, and reduce the risk of type 2 diabetes.
+As seen above, this nutrient may help improve your heart health, reduce the incidence of fractures, improve bone density and health, reduce the risk and recurrence of liver cancer, improve skin elasticity, and reduce the risk of type 2 diabetes.

 The Bottom Line: Is Vitamin K2 Good For You?

 Yes, it is.
-Vitamin K2 benefits prove that this forgotten nutrient is one that we all need to have more in our diet, especially since it’s severely lacking in the Western diet.
+Vitamin K2 benefits suggest that this forgotten nutrient is one that we all need to have more in our diet, especially since it’s severely lacking in the Western diet.
 Make sure to stock your pantry and fridge with good sources of this nutrient including fermented foods, organ meats, and dairy products.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!